The answers in this section focus primarily on residential training at the Booth College of Mission in Upper Hutt.

 Cadets are required to make a contribution to help cover the cost of the full two-year course.
 This contribution is reviewed each year and is refundable on a sliding scale if a cadet withdraws from training.

-For the 2020/2021 session, the contribution is set as $2875 incl gst (subject to change) These fees are payable on entry to the Booth College of Mission.
+The current fee is $3,098 (GST Inc) per Cadet.
+Fees are increased each year by the fees maxima percentage set by the Government.
+For the 2024/2025 session, the contribution will likely be in the range of $3,129 to $3,253 (GST Inc) per Cadet.
+These fees are payable on entry to the Booth College of Mission.
 You are encouraged to speak to the candidate department if this payment would be unduly difficult for you so other options may be explored.

 A Living Allowance Scholarship, provided by The Salvation Army, is available to cadets to help meet their personal living costs during training.
 This is sufficient only to cover day-to-day expenses.